ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+In speaking of a person&#x27;s faults.
+Pray, don&#x27;t forget your own ;
+Remember those with house ot glass,
+Should seldom throw a stone.
+If we have nothing else to do
+Bat talk of those who nn,
+Tis bettor we should look at home,
+A ad from that point begin.
+We have no right to judge a man
+Until be Is fairly tried;
+Should we not like his company.
+We know the world is wide.
-m any have faults and who has not?
+Boom any have faults and who has not?
 The old as well as you ng.
 Perhaps, we have, lor aught we know.
 Full Oft j to the one.